openaps/docs/docs/docs/walkthrough/phase-3/beyond-low-glucose-suspend.md

 #### remainingCarbsCap

 This is the amount of the maximum number of carbs we'll assume will absorb over 4h if we don't yet see carb absorption.

+#### remainingCarbsFraction

+This is the fraction of carbs we'll assume will absorb over 4h if we don't yet see carb absorption.
+Most people won't need to change this - leave at the default (0.7).

 #### enableUAM